nvda-es/devguides_translation/original_docs/spladdoninternals.md

 2. Calls splconfig.terminate() function to save add-on settings and perform shutdown routines for some features.
 This function goes through following steps:
 	1. In add-on 7.0, if update check timer is running, the timer is told to stop, and update metadata is copied back to normal profile.
 This step is gone in 19.01.
 	2. Starting with add-on 18.07, active SPL component is unregistered via splconfig.closeConfig function.
 If there are other components running, the below steps will not occur, otherwise add-on settings will be closed.
 	3. Unless disabled through flags in 17.10, profiles are saved (beginning with normal profile) to disk if and only if profile-specific settings were changed (an online cache used for storing profile settings when they are loaded is kept for this purpose).
 This step will not occur if an in-memory version of normal profile is in use or other SPL components are active.
+The online profile cache is gone in 21.10.
 	4. If there is an instant switch profile defined, this is recorded in the normal profile, otherwise it is removed from the profile database.
 	5. Once all profiles are saved, various flags, active profile and config pool is cleared.
 	6. For add-on 5.x and earlier, there is only one broadcast profile to worry about, and this profile is saved at this point.